 The CUP is only available in Cuba.
 You can withdraw CUP in an ATM when you arrive in Cuba, or you can bring Euro in cash and exchange this in an exchange office (or on the street).

-In January 2023 one Euro is worth up to 170 CUP on the streets of Cuba, on the black currency market, while the official exchange rate is lower.
+In June 2023, one Euro is worth 200 CUP on the streets of Cuba, on the black currency market, while the official exchange rate is lower.

 Also read: Fantastic Day Trip From Havana To Vinales!